List of Gladiators UK events: The Wall

 Contenders attempted to climb up a 36 ft climbing wall covered with hand and foot holds while the Gladiators gave chase, and attempted to pull them off.
 There were two separate Walls - the version the females used had one overhang; the male version had two.
-In the BBC revival, the Walls were reduced to 30 ft tall, and did not feature the ridges or overhangs of the originals; they were also used as projection screens outside of the event.
+In the BBC revival, the Walls were reduced to 30 ft tall, and did not feature the ridges or overhangs of the originals.
+However, they were also used as projection screens outside of the event.

 In the first series, the female contenders received a 20-second head-start, falling to 15 seconds in the semi-finals and final; while the men received a 15-second head-start falling to 10 seconds in the semi-finals and final.
 In later series, the head-starts were standardised at 10 seconds for female contenders and 7 seconds for the male contenders.

 In series 1 and the series 2 heats, contenders received 10 points for reaching the top of The Wall; from the series 2 quarter-finals onward this was changed to 10 points for reaching the top first and 5 points for reaching the top second.
 Contenders could also score 5 points if they remained on The Wall at the end of the 60-second time limit.

-In the Grand Final of series 12, one of the Gladiators changed the rules to make each contender race their respective Gladiator to the top of the Wall, with 10 points rewarded for the contender if they got to the top first or 5 points if they lost but reached the top within the 20 second time limit.
+In the Grand Final of series 12 (BBC series 2), one of the Gladiators (Legend, in this case) changed the rules to make each contender race their respective Gladiator to the top of the Wall, with 10 points rewarded for the contender if they got to the top first or 5 points if they lost but reached the top within the 20 second time limit.
 If the contender fell off The Wall before the Gladiator was released, they were allowed to try again.
 However, if the contender fell after the Gladiator started climbing, it would be a loss.
 The Gladiator was allowed as many tries as necessary.
 A win was only counted if the contender got their entire body over the wall within the time limit.
 Contenders were not allowed to try and remove the Gladiators or their opponents from the wall.
 Gladiators were forbidden from touching the contenders' harness equipment or necks.
 In the BBC version touching the harness is now allowed.